lp1dev/WebX11/README.md

 It's designed to be simple, fast, and easy to deploy for exposing desktop applications over HTTP in seconds.

-You're a sysadmin and need to open a GUI application on a remote server?
+You're a sysadmin and need to open a GUI application on a remote server in a whim?

-**Key Features:**
-- 🚀 **Low latency streaming** via WebTransport (HTTP/3) or WebSocket fallback
-- 📐 **Automatic window resizing** based on browser viewport
-- 🎯 **Direct X11 integration** - no VNC or intermediary protocols
-- 🔌 **Simple HTTP API** for creating and managing displays
-- ⚡ **Minimal dependencies** - just Xvfb and OpenSSL
-- 🎮 **Full input support** - mouse, keyboard, scroll, dead keys
-- 📊 **Built-in FPS counter** (press F3 to toggle)

-## How It Works

-1. WebX11 spawns virtual X displays using Xvfb
-2. Captures window content and encodes it as WebP
-3. Streams frames via WebTransport streams (or WebSocket)
-4. Sends input events (mouse/keyboard) back to X11
-5. Automatically resizes the X display to match browser window
+Need to expose a GUI app for a lab?

+WebX11 has got you!

 ## Requirements